glouppe/info8010-deep-learning/lecture9.md

 .center.width-80[&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](figures/lec9/architecture.svg)]

-Better results can be achieved with more sophisticated classes of mappings than linear projections, in particular by designing $f$ and $g$ as deep neural networks.
+Better results can be achieved with more sophisticated classes of mappings than linear projections: use deep neural networks for $f$ and $g$.

 For instance,
 - by combining a multi-layer perceptron encoder $f : \mathbb{R}^p \to \mathbb{R}^d$ with a multi-layer perceptron decoder $g: \mathbb{R}^d \to \mathbb{R}^p$.